jersoncarin/jersmvc/README.md

+# JersMVC PHP
-# JersMVC - A lightweight PHP Model-View-Controller with minimal features
+- A lightweight PHP Model-View-Controller with minimal features